ClemenPine/luaworld/README.md

 # LuaWorld
+It's yet another analyzer but with no features and written in lua

 ## Installation
 Note that this analyzer has not been tested on windows.
 It may work, it may not.